ankitagaikwad22/ankitablog.github.io/_pages/about.md

 | Klein-Gordon (3+1D)      | SPINN                         | 160× more points | Not feasible for PINN           |
 | Navier-Stokes (2+1D)     | SPINN                         | 60× faster |  ~75% less usage  |
 | Navier-Stokes (3+1D)     | SPINN (Relative error 1.9e-3) | <30 min    | <3 GB (at 32⁴ pts) |

+## Conclusion and Future Work

+SPINNs are a significant achievement in the field of physics-based machine learning.
+By integrating the principles of variable separation and low-rank tensor decomposition with forward-mode automatic differentiation, SPINNs provide an elegant, scalable, and extremely efficient framework for solving high-dimensional PDEs.
+ Key takeaways are:

+1. **Efficiency:** SPINNs offer significant gains in performance and memory usage, making them suitable for large-scale scientific simulations.
+2. **Scalability:** SPINNs can solve 3D+time PDEs on a single GPU, surpassing typical PINNs that struggle with memory limits.
+3. **Accuracy:** SPINNs maintain or increase solution accuracy across many PDE types, despite their reduced computational complexity.

+Looking forward, several exciting directions are possible:
+- **Adaptive Rank Learning:** Future models can dynamically learn the ideal tensor rank during training, eliminating the need for human configuration.
+- **Integration with Neural Operators:** Combining SPINNs with operator learning methods like DeepONets or FNOs can improve generalization across PDE families.
+- **Geometric Generalization:** Extending SPINNs to irregular domains or manifolds could expand their use in engineering and physics.
+- **Robustness to Noise or Data:** Incorporating measurement data or noisy limitations can improve simulation's robustness to real-world observations.

+Finally, SPINNs provide a principled but practical technique to solving large-scale PDEs.
+They not only overcome the limits of ordinary PINNs, but also pave the way for neural network-based solutions to hitherto intractable scientific challenges.